utkwdn/utkwds-genesis-child/README.md

 ### Step one, install the Genesis theme

-The Genesis theme can be found on the [StudioPress site](https://www.studiopress.com/themes/genesis/), download it and install it on your site.
+The Genesis Theme can be found on the [StudioPress site](https://www.studiopress.com/themes/genesis/), download it and install it on your site.

 ### Step two, install the UT Genesis Child Theme